apache/druid/docs/content/design/coordinator.md

 Each run, the Druid coordinator compacts small segments abutting each other.
 This is useful when you have a lot of small segments which may degrade the query performance as well as increasing the disk usage.
-Note that the data for an interval cannot be compacted across the partitions.
+Note that the data for an interval cannot be compacted across the segments.

 The coordinator first finds the segments to compact together based on the [segment search policy](#segment-search-policy).
 Once it finds some segments, it launches a [compact task](../ingestion/tasks.html#compaction-task) to compact those segments.